dams/dams.github.com/_posts/2012-06-20-dancer-is-communitydriven.markdown

 <img src="/images/dancer_analysis_by_Antelink-contribution_parts-only_t-by_users.png" width="366" height="150">
 </a>

+## Reading these graphs

+*EDIT* : The surfaces represent a mean between the number of commits, and the weight of modifications contributed (in term of "code line"), only when these are original content addition.
+Moving content around isn't counted as active contribution.

+Note that some people are registered twice with different names, I'll try to post an updated version

 What does that demonstrate ?
 It shows that Dancer is *really* powered by its community.
 Decisions are made together, the code is hacked by multiple hands, and the management is done in a collegial manner on github.